 “Big enough to supply, small enough to care!”

-The sawmills cut approximately one hundred and fifty cubic meters of round log per day through their wetmills.
+The sawmill cuts approximately three hundred cubic meters of round log per day through the wetmill.
 The raw material is supplied by farmers in the surrounding districts, ranging from Glenside, New Hanover, Dalton, Greytown and as far as Krankop.
-Most of the suppliers are shareholders of the holding company UCL Company Limited based in Dalton.
+Most of the suppliers are shareholders of the holding company UCL Company (Pty) Limited based in Dalton.

 Another load of round log from our suppliers.
-Boards being stacked at Seven Oaks Sawmills.
+Finished product being stacked at the sawmill.

 UCL, formerly known as Union Co-operative Limited, was formed in 1924 and the suppliers were Co-op members before the conversion to a company.
 We have a very loyal and committed group of raw material suppliers who have a real stake in the business.
 As all saw millers know, the key to a sustainable business is a long term supply of raw material.

-The saw logs are cut into boards by Link frame saws in both sawmills.
-The mills differ by cutting patterns.
-Kusel Sawmill has a log and deal framesaw.
+The saw logs are cut into boards by Linck frame saws and bandsaws in the wetwmills.
+The main wetmill line has a log and a deal framesaw.
 The log framesaw cuts a cant (width) and the deal framesaw cuts the thickness producing the finished board.
-Seven Oaks fly cut the logs, meaning the required thickness is cut first.

-Seven Oaks Sawmill uses custom built kilns to dry the boards.
-These kilns were built by the Company and have proved as efficient as any of the commercially produced kilns.
-Kusel Sawmills on the other hand, have upgraded to more modern TFD kilns.
+The Sawmill has upgraded to more modern TFD kilns.
 These new technology kilns have significantly improved throughput by drying a larger volume of timber in less time, allowing us to prepare and deliver product to customers a lot quicker and with less drying defects because of better drying controls.

-One of the new TFD kilns recently installed at KSM.
+One of the new TFD kilns recently installed at the sawmill.

 The boards are then trimmed, cut to size and finished in the drymill.
 We have recently installed Leadermac planers in our drymills to improve the quality and the finish of the boards.